-Norman went to Fort Knox, Kentucky, when the 33rd Tank Company was called into federal service in November of 1940.
 One group of soldiers left Maywood on Wednesday, November 27 at 7:00 A.M. in a convoy of one command car (or jeep), two trucks carrying supplies, and three private cars owned by members of the company.
 The trip was not easy since for 120 miles the road was covered in ice which cleared up near Indianapolis.
 They had dinner and spent the night at Ft.
 Benjamin Harris in Indianapolis.
 After showering and getting cleaned up, they continued the trip.
 As they got closer to Ft.
 Knox. the weather got warmer and the snow disappeared.
-During the trip one of the main topis was were they going live in tents or barracks.
-They reached the base late in the day on Thursday and found they were housed in barracks for the night which they would not stay in.
+During the trip, one of the main topics was whether or not they were going to live in tents or barracks.

 During their free time during the week, the men could go to one of the three movie theaters on the outpost.
 They also sat around and talked.
 As the weather got warmer, the men tried to play baseball as often as possible in the evenings.
 At 9:00 P.M., when lights went out, most went to sleep.
 On weekends, men with passes frequently went to Louisville which was 35 miles north of the fort, while others went to Elizabethtown sixteen miles south of the fort.
 Those men still on the base used the dayroom to read since it was open until 11:00 P.M.

 The battalion was attached to the 69th Armored Regiment, 1st Armored Division, and received its training under the 69th.
 This was true for the tank crews and reconnaissance units who trained with the regiment’s tanks and reconnaissance units and later trained with their own companies.
 The tanks were also restricted in where they could be driven and very little training was done with the infantry.